Big-Onche/Tesseract-Sauerbraten/README.md

 # Tesseract: Sauerbraten

-This project attempts to port fully Sauerbraten to its fork Tesseract, while keepig it compatible with legacy Sauerbraten's servers.
+This project attempts to port fully Sauerbraten to its fork Tesseract, while keeping it compatible with legacy Sauerbraten's servers.

 The game is playable but still in an early phase and a lot of stuff must be fixed, finished, and polished (scoreboard, menus, etc.), note that older maps (such as ~~face-camper~~ face-capture) are currently not playable and lights are broken on some other maps.